 Good news: The worst could be over for gas prices this spring

-New York (CNN) — Israel and Iran have been in open conflict.
+NEW YORK (CNN) — Israel and Iran have been in open conflict.
 Ukrainian drones have repeatedly attacked Russian oil refineries.
-And OPEC continues to hold back oil supply.
+OPEC continues to hold back oil supply.

 The national average stood at $3.66 a gallon on Monday, down from $3.68 a week ago, according to AAA.